|

-Chapter 3: Variants of Shakespearean Other Material Creating Form
+Chapter 3 Variants of Shakespearean Other Forms of Action

 Before directly defining Other material in Shakespeare’s tragedies, we should recognize that an unrelieved tragedic line would make very poor Shakespearean tragedy.
 And critical attention only to the direct tragedic line makes for very incomplete and inadequate criticism: Macbeth without MacDuff; Othello without Iago; King Lear without Kent, the fool, and Cordelia; Hamlet without Polonius, Fortinbras, Rosencrantz and Guildenstern.
 Without considering Other, Counter materials, criticism loses the real tensions and interests of Shakespearean tragedy in favor of a very unthoughtful return to star-system thinking.
 (It is one of the glories of Greek tragedy that it can be largely considered without counter materials and can still be interesting theatre.
 A good part of that glory is to be found in the Greek choreographed chorus which provides almost non-stop spectacle as woof to the tragedic-line warp.)